lazyvamp16/SOC_Web_Scraper/README.md

 ## To Build a webscraper in Python

-### Currently contains assignment 1: To scrape the topics off of SOC website and store in excel
+### contains assignment 1: To scrape the topics off of SOC website and store in excel
+### and final assignmnet to scrape nifty 50 stock prices in real time using selenium and beautiful soup